 Take One Last Ride

-Harley-Davidson has become so Milwaukee that its logo is going to occupy Bucks’ jerseys starting in 2018.
+Harley-Davidson has become so Milwaukee that its logo occupies Bucks’ jerseys starting this year.
 Wisconsinites love their bikes more than most every other state, behind only South Dakota, New Hampshire and Iowa, but weather is going to imprison your chopper soon.
 Giving your hog one last spin is going to be compulsory this fall, especially if summer weather holds out for just a little longer.